dixonge/thedixons-mf-11ty/src/index.md

 On my father's side, I am working on Dixon, Stanley and Stidley lines.
 On my mother's, Peterson, Camp and Ellis.

 I am cleaning up records and adding a lot of scanned documents and images to WikiTree.
 Soon I will begin developing more narratives here.
-I am also beginning the process of logging all of my research, something that definintely belongs here, probably in the news section.
+I am also beginning the process of logging all of my research, something that definitely belongs here, probably in the news section.
 Enjoy!